SenorSmartyPants/jellyfin-nmt/README.md

 ![Next Up Screen shot](../assets/NextUp.png)

-This is a work in progress.
+## Running YAMJ is no longer necessary!

 Jellyfin-NMT uses the Jellyfin API to generate HTML compatible with the Popcorn hour Network Media Tank (NMT) player.
 The HTML generated is based on [YAMJ 2.0](https://github.com/YAMJ/yamj-v2) and its' skins, specifically [SabishGT](http://www.gt-projects.net/news.php).

-Currently only a few index pages have been implemented, so you still need to generate your YAMJ jukebox like you have been doing for years.
-My eventual goal is to completely replace the YAMJ generated pages with JS API based ones.

 Videos are not played through Jellyfin and so are not marked as watched.
-I use a modified YAMJ skin and a trakt proxy to mark videos as watched.
+I use a trakt proxy to mark videos as watched.
 JF then syncs with trakt.
+This is disabled by default, but can be changed with the CHECKIN constant.

 ## Setup